Skip to content

 PathManager(project_dir: str | None = None)

-Centralized BIDS-compliant path management for TI-Toolbox.
+BIDS-compliant path resolution for TI-Toolbox projects.

 Source code in tit/paths.py